 What is the red lightning bolt on my dash?

-The Red lightning bolt is one of the most common sensors that appear on jeeps.
-Other sensors include the check engine light, check gauges light, and service shifter light.
 The red lightning bolt signal indicates a possible problem with the Electronic Throttle Control (ETC).
 It uses a sensor-based system to measure your car’s input pressure and open the throttle based on that information.

 What Is Electronic Control Throttle, ETC?